 Issuers have recently cut back on price protection benefits, with Discover removing the benefit on Oct.
-31, 2018 and Citi notably devaluing the benefit in July 2018 from $500 per item and $2,500 a year to $200 per item and $1,000 per year.
+31, 2018 and Citi removing its Price Rewind benefit in September 2019.

 Just know, even though a card issuer is listed as offering price protection, it may not be offered on all its cards.
 Refer to your cardmember agreement or contact a representative to verify whether your card offers price protection or not.

 Price protection terms for major card issuers

 |Issuer||Maximum coverage per item||Maximum coverage per calendar year or 12-month period per account||Fine print|